medical research statistics

 Symptoms may range from muscle ache to shooting or stabbing pain, limited flexibility and range of motion, or an inability to stand straight.
 Chronic back pain is pain that persists for more than 3 months.
 It is often progressive and the cause can be difficult to determine.

-Most low back pain can be treated without surgery.
-Treatment involves using over-the-counter pain relievers to reduce discomfort and anti-inflammatory drugs to reduce inflammation.
 The goal of treatment is to restore proper function and strength to the back, and prevent recurrence of the injury.
 Medications are often used to treat acute and chronic low back pain.
 Effective pain relief may involve a combination of prescription drugs and over-the-counter remedies.

 Although the use of cold and hot compresses has never been scientifically proven to quickly resolve low back injury, compresses may help reduce pain and inflammation and allow greater mobility for some individuals.
 Bed rest is recommended for only 1–2 days at most.